kermitine/caption-generator/README.md

 improved version of of lernEarnBern's Tiktok-Caption-Generator

 # usage
+import main.py, and create an instance of Caption_Generator().
+Example code below.

 the add_captions() method only takes 2 arguments.
 The path of the file you want to add captions to, and the name of the file (used for exporting.)
 That's it!

 Caption_Generator = Caption_Generator()